CAE SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit Against CAE,...

 (MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Aug.
-15, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until September 16, 2024 to file lead plaintiff applications in a securities class action lawsuit against CAE, Inc. (NYSE: CAE), if they purchased the Company's shares between February 11, 2022 and May 21, 2024, inclusive (the“Class Period”).
+21, 2024 (GLOBE NEWSWIRE) -- , LA - - ClaimsFiler, a FREE shareholder information service, reminds investors that they have until September 16, 2024 to file lead plaintiff applications in a securities class action lawsuit against CAE, Inc. (NYSE: CAE), if they purchased the Company's shares between February 11, 2022 and May 21, 2024, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Southern District of New York.

 Get Help